Resources to Help You

 - Complete the form then Submit Request.
 You will receive a confirmation email that your request is being processed.

-- Once the item is available, you will receive another email with a link to schedule a pickup time of your choice between the hours of 11 a.m. and 3 p.m.
-Monday through Friday.
+- Once the item is available, you will receive another email with directions about picking the item from a library check out desk.
 For faculty only, you will also have an option to request UPS delivery of your item(s) to your residence.

 - Books, including Interlibrary Loan items, may be returned at the book drop box outside of Bird Library or Carnegie Library.

-- If you have library items checked out but do not plan to be in Syracuse before September 4, please email email@example.com to make alternate arrangements.
+- If you have library items checked out but do not plan to be in Syracuse, please email email@example.com to make alternate arrangements.

 - Interlibrary loan remains available for anything that can be borrowed electronically.
 However, because most other libraries are working remotely with no access to print collections (or scanning), and because not all libraries will resume services simultaneously, it is likely that interlibrary loan for items that are not available digitally will be interrupted for the foreseeable future.

 For Fall 2020, the Libraries will provide reserves materials electronically to ensure that all students, on and off campus, can access these materials easily and safely.

 - With this shift from physical to electronic items on reserve, the Libraries will provide and purchase e-books as well as create electronic scans of book chapters from our collections that faculty may place in Blackboard.
 E-resources have the benefit of allowing an unlimited number of students to access these resources from anywhere at any time.
 If an e-book is not available, the Libraries will scan and provide as much possible from physical books, following copyright guidelines.
 If a video or musical recording can’t be found in our many online media collections, DVDs and CDs can continue to be placed on physical reserves.